- 1. Overheating

 A Special Anti-Malware Tool

 Let a special anti-malware tool join the battle – for example, Auslogics Anti-Malware will back up your main antivirus and force malicious invaders to beat retreat.
+And if a malicious invader is the reason your PC keeps turning on and off, wouldn’t using this anti-malware tool fix the problem permanently?

 5. Battery Problems